All Episodes

 But there are hundreds of thousands of small businesses who are not going to get tax relief because of this, because a lot of these subchapter S small businesses file a personal tax return, Form 1040.

-And some of them, because of the overall size of the business in terms of gross receipts, are gonna be lumped into the 1%.
+And some of them, because of the overall size of the business, in terms of gross receipts, are going to be lumped into the 1%.

-So they're not going to get the benefit of the tax cut here because the did they're gonna get the rate reduction out of 28%, but their their ability to write off and deduct which everybody else is going to maintain will not exist.
+So they're not going to get the benefit of the tax cut here because they're going to get the rate reduction to the 28%, but their ability to write off and deduct which everybody else is going to maintain will not exist.

-So you're gonna have some small businesses that won't get tax relief uh and who, compared to others, will will suffer.
+So you're going to have some small businesses that won't get tax relief and who, compared to others, will suffer.

-But he didn't say that there was gonna it was going to contain his 99 versus 1% stuff.
+Now, yesterday, Kudlow told us that Romney was going to announce a pro-growth supply-side proposal, but he didn't say that it was going to contain his 99 versus 1% stuff.

 I like Mitt Romney.

-He's come by here over the course of uh many years.
+He's come by here over the course of many years.

 I've sat with him and chatted many times since the 2008 campaign.

-Well, the the no, the tax, the tax plan, Snurdley is yelling at me that it's aimed at the moderates.
+Well, the tax plan, Snurgly is yelling at me that it's aimed at the moderates.

 The tax plan really isn't aimed at moderates.